Deadline approaches for Benny Gantz to form Israel's next government

 "But if Gantz blows it and pushes it back to the third election because he has personal issues, or Lieberman has personal issues, they could lose everything," he added.

-Evangelical Christians in the U.S. are an important part of President Donald Trump's base and many are also staunch supporters of Israel, feeling a religious connection with the Jewish people and the Holy Land.
+Evangelical Christians in the U.S. are an important part of Trump's base and many are also staunch supporters of Israel, feeling a religious connection with the Jewish people and the Holy Land.